Yanukovich's ruling party leads exit polls with 28.1% of votes

-Kiev, Ukraine (CNN) -- Ukraine's ruling party took the largest share of votes in Sunday's parliamentary elections, according to exit polls, leading all opposition parties in a contest seen as a test for democracy in the former Soviet republic.
+Ukraine’s ruling party holds a solid, early lead in parliamentary election results posted Monday in a contest seen as a test for democracy in the former Soviet republic.

 President Viktor Yanukovich’s Party of Regions took 28.1% of the vote in a field of five parties expected to hold seats in parliament, according to Ukraine’s National Exit Poll.
 The United Opposition coalition, organized by jailed former Prime Minister Yulia Tymoshenko and her allies, followed with 24.7%.

 Two parties that coordinated with United Opposition had strong showings as well.
-Running third, with 15.1%, was the Udar ("Punch") party of heavyweight boxing champ Vitali Klitchko.
-And the Svoboda ("Freedom") party was fourth with 12.3%, the poll found.
+Running fourth, with 12.9%, was the Udar (“Punch”) party of heavyweight boxing champ Vitali Klitchko.
+And the Svoboda (“Freedom”) party was fifth, with 8.1%, according to the commission.

 If the count follows the exit polls, that would leave Yanukovich dealing with a parliament likely to be dominated by opposition parties.